 When details are lacking, don't be afraid to contact a journal's editor and request details such as acceptance rate or circulation/readership.

-This video (4:52) from the University of Houston Libraries covers the basics of searching and navigating the Cabell's whitelist.
+This video (4:52) from the University of Houston Libraries covers the basics of searching and navigating Cabell's.

 This video (3:49) from the University of Massachusetts Libraries provides a good overview of searching for journals and impact data / metrics in Cabell's.